rapidsai/cudf/docs/dask_cudf/source/best_practices.rst

-Memory allocations in cuDF are significantly faster and more efficient when the `RAPIDS Memory Manager (RMM) <https://docs.rapids.ai/api/rmm/stable/>`__ library is used on worker processes.
+Memory allocations in cuDF are significantly faster and more efficient when the `RAPIDS Memory Manager (RMM) <https://docs.rapids.ai/api/rmm/stable/>`__ library is configured appropriately on worker processes.
 In most cases, the best way to manage memory is by initializing an RMM pool on each worker before executing a workflow.
 When using :func:`LocalCUDACluster`, this is easily accomplished by setting ``rmm_pool_size`` to a large fraction (e.g. ``0.9``).